2020PB/police-brutality/reports/Oregon.md

 * [Article on curfew](https://www.oregonlive.com/coronavirus/2020/05/portland-curfew-begins-at-8-pm-saturday-in-response-to-overnight-riot-what-that-means-for-you.html)

-### Police charge protestors, using tear gas and flashbangs to disperse | June 13th
+### Police charge protesters, using tear gas and flashbangs to disperse | June 13th

-Just after midnight on the morning on June 13th (between 12:30 and 12:40 AM), police used tear gas and flashbangs to clear protestors from barricades.
-After protestors had been pushed from the park, police charged them on the streets.
+Just after midnight on the morning on June 13th (between 12:30 and 12:40 AM), police used tear gas and flashbangs to clear protesters from barricades.
+After protesters had been pushed from the park, police charged them on the streets.

 It should be noted that the Portland PD is directed by the Portland mayor and a court order to use these riot control methods exclusively as "life saving measures."